Eutrema

 Eutrema is a genus of flowering plants of the family Brassicaceae, native to the Holarctic.
 Its best known member is wasabi, Eutrema japonicum.
 The name comes from the Greek εὐ- (eu-) 'well' et τρῆμα (trêma) 'hole', because of a hole in the septum of the fruit.

+It is native to subarctic and subalpine regions of Eurasia and North America and to temperate Asia.

 Species

-Species accepted by the Plants of the World Online as of October 2022:
+Species accepted by the Plants of the World Online as of April 2024: